 Cowhide leather is another great option that’s also strong and abrasion-resistant, making some of the most durable leather work gloves on the market.
 It tends to be heavier and less breathable than goat-skin, but it’s also warm and heat resistant.

 How to choose the right leather gloves for the job

 Because leather is such an effective and versatile material, many different types of gloves are made with leather.
 Here are a few different types of leather gloves that we offer, listed according to the most common jobs and tasks they’re used for:

 Leather gloves for yard work and landscaping: When you need gloves for something like yard work, gardening, home maintenance, or landscaping, look for something lightweight and breathable without too many extra bells and whistles but with leather padding where you need it -- typically on palms, fingers, and knuckles.
 Our EZ-Landscape glove is a great choice.

 Leather gloves for electrical work, carpentry, home maintenance, and more: Here you really need a versatile, snugly fitting, lightweight glove with superior dexterity.
 A glove like our L2 is ideal due to its one-piece goat-skin leather palm, reinforced thumb, and form-fitting spandex across the back.
 (This is another great choice for landscaping too.)

 Leather gloves for construction, rigging, mining, and more: Certain jobs require extra protection on the backs of hands.
-Here’s an option with excellent dexterity and Thermoplastic Rubber shields over the knuckles and backs of fingers for impact and laceration protection.
+Our RockHard Original is a great option with excellent dexterity and Thermoplastic Rubber shields over the knuckles and backs of fingers for impact and laceration protection.
 It even has a touch-screen surface on the little finger so you can use your phone without taking off your gloves.
 The Deep Impact Driver is another option with even more back-of-hand impact protection.
-If you don’t need quite that much protection, here’s a lighter weight option.
+If you don’t need quite that much protection, here's our Spyre Leather Driver.